prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 Good, you've come to the right place.

-A gaming keypad is a fantastic substitution for a gaming keyboard, especially if you play MMO games.
+A gaming keypad is a fantastic substitution for a gaming keyboard, especially if you play [MMO](https://en.wikipedia.org/wiki/Massively_multiplayer_online_game){: target="_blank"} games.

 So, here's the deal: